couchbase/n1k1/README.md

 - early stop when an error or LIMIT is reached?
   - YieldStats() can return an non-nil error, like ErrLimitReached

+- DISTINCT

+- UNION

+- NEST / UNNEST

 - early stop when processing is canceled?

-- ORDER-BY / OFFSET / LIMIT via a heap

 - hash join?